krasimir/fabrico/README.md

       └ controllers
       └ views

-Navigate to your php file (*install.php* in our case) and then just execute it via the command line
+And just execute your php file via the command line

-    php install.php
+    php ./site/libs/something/install.php

-The manager will create directory *modules* and will place everything there.
+The manager will create directory *modules* in *./site/libs/something* and will place everything there.

 ### Versioning